towolf/towolf.github.com/docs/PsychOpenGL/PsychGLSLShaders/Create2DGaussianBlurShader.markdown

 title: Create2DGaussianBlurShader
 categories:
   - PsychGLSLShaders
+encoding: UTF-8
 ---

 blurshader = Create2DGaussianBlurShader\(stddev, width\)
-EXPERIMENTAL \- THIS FEATURE IS IN BETA\-STAGE AND MAY CHANGE IN THE FUTURE OR NOT WORK AT ALL IN THE PRESENT\!
+EXPERIMENTAL - THIS FEATURE IS IN BETA-STAGE AND MAY CHANGE IN THE FUTURE OR NOT WORK AT ALL IN THE PRESENT\!

 Create a GLSL shader which uses a 2D gaussian filter kernel to